Stages of Revelation

 Again, whether Abraham was a historical figure matters little.
 The point is that God chose Israel from all the nations of the world to focus his self-revelation.
 Whether that meant God chose an individual (Abraham) or a whole nation (Israel, for which Abraham is a mythic representation), I don’t know.

-What’s of note, however, is that the Roman Catholic Church, albeit subtly here, rejects supersessionism.
-That is, the Church did not merely replace Israel.
-Instead, Israel remains of spiritual prominence.
-All who are saved are saved by being grafted into Israel through the Church.
+What’s worth underscoring here is that the Catholic Church, albeit subtly, rejects supersessionism.
+The Church did not merely replace Israel.
+Instead, Israel retains spiritual priority, and Gentiles are saved by being grafted onto the root of Israel through Christ (cf. Romans 11:17–24; Nostra Aetate § 4; CCC §§ 839–840).